otaviofff/raviolini/README.md

 # Raviolini Framework
 [![](https://jitpack.io/v/otaviofff/raviolini.svg)](https://jitpack.io/#otaviofff/raviolini)

 Raviolini is a lightweight framework for building RESTful APIs, in Java 8.
-You simply provide your domain object and, out of the box, Raviolini gives you caching, configuration, logging, persistence, serialization and validation on that object.
+You simply provide your domain object and, out of the box, Raviolini gives you authentication, caching, configuration, logging, persistence, serialization and validation on that object.
 Moreover, pre- and post-execution hooks wil let you extend Raviolini beyond the original scope of CRUD (Create, Read, Update, Delete) operations.

 Raviolini is built on top of [Spark](https://github.com/perwendel/spark) (version 2.2) and [ORM Lite](https://github.com/j256/ormlite-core) (version 4.48).
 The former provides a lightweight HTTP foundation, while the latter provides both a database abstraction layer and object-relational mapping.